dansheffler/dtsheffler.com/_teaching/phi100/syllabus.md

 ## Respectful Behavior ##

 Mature, respectful behavior is expected in class.
 The primary concern is that all students are able to enjoy a focused, helpful classroom.
 This means that I expect you will among other things: arrive to class on time, stay awake, refrain from taking cell phone calls, playing games, or doing work for other classes.
 I will warn you once during a semester if a particular behavior is disruptive.
 If this behavior happens again, I may ask you to leave resulting in an absence for the day.

-Class time is primarily focused on discussion of the material for which I expect you to be fully engaged.
-For this reason, I prohibit the use of electronic devices in class.

 ## Disability Accommodation ##